 top of page

-Straight Talk: Can A Person Become Addicted To Marijuana?
+Can A Person Become Addicted To Marijuana?

-Approximately 1 in 10 people who use marijuana will become addicted.
+Clinical reseach indicates that approximately 1 in 10 people who use marijuana will become addicted.
 When they start before age 18, the rate of addiction rises to 1 in 6.

 Marijuana is the most commonly used illegal substance in the U.S. and its use is growing.
 Marijuana use among all adult age groups, both sexes, and pregnant women is going up.
 At the same time, the perception of how harmful marijuana use can be is declining.
 Increasingly, young people today do not consider marijuana use a risky behavior.